 Meaning

 The message behind “For one human being to love another that is perhaps the most difficult of all our tasks, the ultimate, the last test and proof, the work for which all other work is but preparation.” revolves around love.
-It suggests that love can be found in unexpected places, making it relatable to many people's experiences.
+It suggests that real love requires care and patience, making it relatable to many people's experiences.

 Theme